How to Wallpaper a Wall

 Preparing To Wallpaper Your Wall

-Once you have chosen your wallpaper, you will need to calculate how much paper you need.
-To do this measure the width of each of the walls and then divide the total by the width of your wallpaper.
-This will tell you how many paper ‘drops/hangs’ you need.
-Measure the height of the room, multiply this by the number of drops previously calculated.
-This should give you an idea of how much meterage you will need.
+Once you have chosen your wallpaper, you need to calculate how much you will need.
+Start by measuring the width of each wall and add them together.
+Then, divide the total width by the width of your wallpaper roll — this will tell you how many vertical strips, or “drops,” are required.
+Next, measure the height of the room and multiply it by the number of drops to estimate the total amount of meterage needed.

-Look at the length of the chosen wallpaper roll and divide your total meterage by this.
-Please be careful as you will need to minus the repeat pattern, (which should be on the packaging).
-Our top wallpapering tip is to allow for an extra 10% to cover any waste during the process.
+Check the length of wallpaper per roll and divide your total meterage by this figure.
+Don’t forget to account for the pattern repeat, which should be listed on the packaging.
+As an additional tip, add an extra 10% to cover any waste during cutting and trimming.

-- Start by removing any old paper.
-You can do this with steam or using hot water to soak any previous paper.
-Then use a scraper to remove.
+• Start by removing any old paper.
+You can do this with steam or using hot water to soak any previous paper, then use a scraper to remove any that doesn't come off easily by hand.

-- After the paper has been removed, check your walls for any holes or cracks.
-You can use filler to fill these.
-Apply the filler and allow to dry.
-Then smooth out these areas using sandpaper.
-We would advise if you are giving the whole room a makeover to paint any doors, ceilings and skirting areas first.
+• After the paper has been removed, use filler on any holes or cracks in the wall and allow to dry.
+Smooth out these areas using sandpaper.
+We would also advise if you are giving the whole room a makeover to paint any doors, ceilings and skirting areas first.

-- Please remove any furniture from your room before beginning.
-If you cannot do this, cover the furniture with dust sheets.
-You will need to cover your entire floor area with protective sheeting also.
+• Remove any furniture from your room before starting, and if not practical, cover the furniture with dust sheets.
+You will also need to cover your entire floor area with protective sheeting.

-- You are now ready to start cleaning your walls.
-Use a cloth and Sugar Soap and clean the walls.
-This will remove any dust, dirt and grease.
+• You are now ready to start cleaning your walls.
+Use a cloth and Sugar Soap to clean the walls which will help remove any dust, dirt and grease.

 Wallpapering a wall, can make a beautiful design focal feature or add to a stylish design in your home.
 In this step by step guide we will show you, how to put up wallpaper, how to paste the wall, how to paste the wallpaper and finally how to wallpaper around tricky obstacles.